 To reduce sleep-related accidents, employers must play their part.

 For the most part, tiredness is a personal complaint.
-However, when you get behind the wheel of a car, your tiredness could affect other road users.
-For this reason, you need to take drowsiness as seriously as other cognitive impairments, such as driving under the influence.
+When you get behind the wheel of a car, your tiredness could affect other road users.